vemchance/BDA-SemEval4/README.md

 > Code for the [Big Data Analytics](https://bda-hull.github.io/) research group [SemEval2024 Task 4](https://propaganda.math.unipd.it/semeval2024task4/index.html) entry.

 This is our entry to [SemEval2024 Task 4: Multilingual Detection of Persuasion Techniques in Memes](https://propaganda.math.unipd.it/semeval2024task4/index.html).
-Our plan is to tackle only tasks **1** and **2a**.

 **Paper:** \[LINK PENDING.
 TODO FILL IN HERE WHEN AVAILABLE.\]